|Academic Date||Winter Break –|

-Further south, we spend a week on Phi Phi Island where students learn about conservation and ecology of coral reefs and their constituent fish and invertebrate life.
+Further south, we spend a week in the Phi Phi Islands where students learn about conservation and ecology of coral reefs and their constituent fish and invertebrate life.

 Students learn various techniques to assess reef health and conduct the assessments during dives on local reefs.
 We participate in a coral reef conservation research project being conducted by marine biologists from the Phuket Marine Biological Center.
 All of the coral reef studies are hands-on, thus we spend lots of time scuba diving in the warm, clear waters of the Andaman Sea.

-To enable us all to be certified divers before departing for Thailand, an open water dive class independent from MU is offered just for our students in September by Captain Nemo’s dive shop in Columbia.
+To enable us all to be certified divers before departing for Thailand, an open water dive class independent from MU is offered just for our students by Captain Nemo’s dive shop in Columbia.

 “It was an adventure of a lifetime and I did not want it to end,” Rachael Bonacker 2016-17

 Thailand is located in Southeast Asia and is about the size of Texas.
 The weather is sunny and in the upper 80s (F), perfect for winter break while our friends and family back home are shoveling snow.

 Thailand has something for everyone.
 Exploring the ubiquitous street markets can provide an overwhelming shopping, cultural, and gastronomical experience.
 Meanwhile, the mountains, waterfalls, beaches, reefs and national parks provide unparalleled spectacular natural beauty.

 Accommodation and Meals